-• Under construction: The athletic field and track area is no longer accessible to the public.
+• Construction update: Construction work has begun on the maintenance building.
+The walkway behind the district office from Winthrop Avenue to the high school is closed until further notice.
+Also, the athletic field and track area is no longer accessible to the public.
 The area will be closed as construction continues.
 The soccer fields remain open.

 Annual tournament raises $200 for scholarship